Watering in WinterGreenthumb

 - Refrain from watering your plants a little bit every day, this will only moisten the top layer of the soil without any moisture getting through to the roots.

 - Rather water your plants less frequently but for longer periods, this is closer to natural rainfall, allowing the plants to dry out between watering.

 - During winter, we have to adjust our watering according to the weather.

 - Where possible refrain from watering before 9 am and no later than 3 pm.

 - Try to keep your plants dry during the night and early morning.
-Wet leaves during the night time can often lead to fungal diseases.
+If the plants are wet during this time they struggle to grow and are prone to fungal diseases.

 - With the cooler weather during winter, plants lose less water during the day.
 We have to decrease the frequency of watering.

 - Remember to mulch your plants, this will help keep moisture in the soil and even protect your plant’s roots from the cold.
 Water less when using mulch.

 - Make watering easier by grouping/zoning all plants with the same water requirements together.
 This also helps prevent certain plants from being overwatered.